tamagui/tamagui/next.md

   - kitchen-sink in Snack demo
   - prod build native stuck on copying resources
   - check animation flicker again
-  - require `tamagui.config.ts` to import createTamagui() from core only
-  - can probably remove "screen and" from media queries
   - FAQ
     - don't wrap in HOC if possible, will de-opt compilation
     - what works for compilation / examples